dimacus/SeleniumTipsAndTricks/README.md

 Currently the movie example only works on linux.
 I'm working on some tutorials for Windows and Mac.

 On linux, it is assumed that XVFB and ffmpeg are installed.
 Please seem the headless gem for more info https://github.com/leonid-shevtsov/headless

+Code currently assume that DISPLAY :1 is free, and uses that display to start XVFB and video recording on.
+You can change that in code to display you wish to use.